-The Council has an e-learning package to raise awareness of modern slavery and trafficking amongst all employees and workers.
+The Council has developed and rolled out an e-learning package to raise awareness of modern slavery and trafficking amongst all employees and workers.
 This e-learning package is entitled "See Past the Obvious - Vulnerability and Serious Crime" and has been developed in partnership with the Police.
 It includes a light-touch, awareness raising section on Modern Slavery and Human Trafficking.